Introduction to Computer Security

 Accessible to the general-knowledge reader.

-Authors Goodrich and Tamassia recognize that prerequisites for an extensive background in CS and mathematics are not only unnecessary for learning but also arguably contribute to a reduction in enrollments and a shortage of computer-security experts.
+Authors Goodrich and Tamassia recognise that prerequisites for an extensive background in CS and mathematics are not only unnecessary for learning but also arguably contribute to a reduction in enrollments and a shortage of computer-security experts.
 Therefore, the authors assume only the most basic of prerequisite knowledge in computing, making this text suitable for beginning computer science majors, as well as computer science minors and non-majors.

 Teaches general principles of computer security from an applied viewpoint.

-In this new text, the authors cover specific computer security topics while providing necessary material on the foundations of computing needed to understand these topics.
+In this text, the authors cover specific computer security topics while providing necessary material on the foundations of computing needed to understand these topics.
 As a result, students learn about vital computer security topics such as access control, firewalls, and viruses as well as a variety of fundamental computer-science concepts like algorithms, operating systems, networking, and programming languages.

 Topics covered include: